These Vegetarian Stuffed Peppers are filled with a delicious black bean, corn, and rice mixture and topped with with Monterey jack cheese!

 - While those are baking, cook the rice on the stove top, or in a rice cooker.

 - In a large skillet, add 1 tablespoons of olive oil, the onion, and the garlic.
-Cook over medium heat for 7-8 minutes, until the onion is translucent
+Cook the garlic and onion over medium heat for 7-8 minutes, until the onion is translucent and soft

 - Add the frozen corn and black beans.
 Stir for 5 minutes, until the corn is thawed